kcy1019/Maze/README.md

 ###by kcy1019( http://kcy1019.icpc.me ).

 ## CLARIFICATION
-	The generator generates UNIQUE-SOLUTION MAZE.
+	The generator generates maze with UNIQUE SOLUTION.

 ## USAGE